Lorentzian area measures and the Christoffel problem

 Note that if $h$ is $C^2$ then $c'(\rho)=(h''(\rho)-h(\rho))\binom{\cosh \rho}{\sinh \rho}$, so the curve is indeed space-like, and regular if $h''-h\not= 0$.

-From Proposition~\ref{lem: base}, a $C^2$ function $h:\R\rightarrow\R$ is the support function of a F-convex curve (F-convex set in the plane) if and only if $h''-h\geq 0$.
+From Corollary~\ref{cor:base}, a $C^2$ function $h:\R\rightarrow\R$ is the support function of an F-convex curve (F-convex set in the plane) if and only if $h''-h\geq 0$.
 If $h''-h>0$, then the curve has finite curvature.
 It will be useful to have a more general characterization of convexity.
 The compact analogue of the lemma below appeared in \cite{Kal74}.